 Peas - This recipe uses frozen peas because they are so easy to keep on hand at all times.
 You can absolutely use fresh peas if you are lucky enough to have a crop from the garden.

-Flavourings - The addition of mint, garlic and mustard powder give these pea fritters some real oomph, but if your young kids won't like these flavours, you can leave it out, or use a touch less.
+Flavourings - The addition of mint, garlic and mustard powder give these pea fritters some real oomph, but if your younger audience won't like these flavours, you can leave it out, or use a touch less.
+We're also adding zest of half a lemon to give it some zing!

-- Heat the oil and drop heaped tablespoons full of batter into the pan.
-Shape roughly into fritter shapes and fry both sides until a light golden colour
+- Heat the oil and drop heaped tablespoons of batter into the pan.
+Shape roughly into fritter shapes and fry both sides until a light golden colour.
+Placing a lid on the pan during frying helps cook the fritters evenly on all sides.

 - Use two spoons to roughly shape each mound of batter into a flattish circle